 If you use elastic container instances, you can use savings plans, reserved instances, and preemptible instances to save costs.

-If snapshots are generated when you create image caches, you can use Object Storage Service (OSS) storage plans or Storage Capacity Unit (SCU) plans to offset the fees used to store snapshots.
+You can use Object Storage Service (OSS) storage plans and Storage Capacity Unit (SCU) plans to offset prices of snapshots.

-The following section describes the pay-as-you-go billing rules:
+The following part describes the pay-as-you-go billing rules: